General

 Hourly Rate = ($50,000 / 1,000) + ($50,000 / 1,000 * 0.20) = $50 + $10 = $60/hour

 5. Adjust for Market Prices: Finally, compare your calculated figure against industry standards to ensure competitiveness.
-Hourly IT support rates for consultants can vary significantly based on experience and specialization, typically ranging from $70 to $250.
-Adjust your pricing as necessary based on your expertise and the specific services you offer, ensuring it reflects the value you provide to clients.
-Additionally, consider the substantial cost of downtime, which can exceed $300,000 per hour for small and medium-sized enterprises.
+Hourly rates for consultants can vary significantly based on experience and specialization, typically ranging from $70 to $250.
+Adjust your rates as necessary based on your expertise and the specific services you offer, ensuring it reflects the value you provide to clients.
+Additionally, consider the substantial demand, which can exceed $300,000 per hour for small and medium-sized enterprises.
 This underscores the necessity of establishing suitable charges.
 Geographic location also influences pricing; for instance, cities like Calgary may offer more cost-effective options.
 Lastly, remember that the experience level of consultants impacts hourly rates, with entry-level consultants charging less than their more experienced counterparts.

 Each box represents a step in the calculation process.
 Follow the arrows to see how to move from determining costs to setting your final hourly rate.